Deadlines and Important Dates

 To meet a deadline, your application must be complete, which means we have received all required material.
 See Completing the Application, below.

-Firm* deadline to be considered for merit-based scholarships
+Application deadline to be considered for Purdue's full range of scholarships and the Honors College.

 Applying for Spring or Summer